Avenir Light is a clean and stylish font favored by designers. It's easy on the eyes and a great go to font for titles, paragraphs & more.

 This site is dedicated to grindhouse, avant-garde, surreal supernatural, American slasher and European horror.
 Come on in and take a look at some of the more obscure elements of filmmaking from the last 60 years.

 Take a look at our free films via the stream link above.
-Our new production 'Shunner' is due for release in October 2021.
+Our new production 'Shunner' is now available to view.

 Subscribe for the latest Demogorgon Productions news and updates.

 We do not necessarily fear the dark itself, we fear what might be in that darkness.
 Our minds create things out of that fear, even though there might be nothing there at all, just emptiness.
 That is how myths are formed, urban legends, not based on fact, but what we believe might be.